 Surgery alone cannot always eliminate skin cancer that has metastasized.
 If cancer cannot be removed with surgery, it is called unresectable.
 To control distant spread, a person’s treatment plan may include chemotherapy, radiation therapy, and/or targeted therapy.
 Palliative care will also be important to help relieve symptoms and side effects.

-Squamous cell carcinoma.
+Squamous cell carcinoma (updated 06/2020).
 Metastatic or unresectable squamous cell carcinoma of the skin is rare, so treatment plans often use the same treatments that have worked in people with squamous cell carcinoma of the head and neck that may not have started on the skin.
 Chemotherapy usually includes taxanes, such as docetaxel (Taxotere) or paclitaxel (Taxol), and platinums, such as carboplatin or cisplatin (both available as generic drugs).
 The main side effects of these medicines include fatigue, low blood cell counts, rashes, diarrhea, and changes in sensation in the tips of the fingers or toes.
 Learn more about the basics of chemotherapy.

 Recently, using immunotherapy to treat people with metastatic and unresectable squamous cell carcinoma has become more common.
-The PD-1 blocking drug cemiplimab is approved for people with this diagnosis.
-Research has shown that this treatment significantly shrinks the disease in more than half of those who are treated (see "Immunotherapy," above).
+The PD-1 blocking drugs cemiplimab and pembrolizumab are approved for people with this diagnosis.

 Basal cell carcinoma.
 If metastatic basal cell carcinoma cannot be treated with surgery or radiation therapy, targeted therapy may be an option.
 Vismodegib (Erivedge) and sonidegib (Odomzo) are FDA-approved drugs known as hedgehog pathway inhibitors.
 As described in "Targeted therapy" above, these drugs block the PTCH1 genetic mutation, which seems to drive the growth of basal cell carcinoma.
 This treatment shrinks tumors in many patients.
 The main side effects of this treatment include hair thinning, muscle cramps, weight loss, dry skin, and loss of taste.

 For many people, a diagnosis of metastatic cancer is very stressful and difficult.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of your health care team.
 It may also be helpful to talk with other patients, such as through a support group or other peer support program.